 Being a toddler is an exciting time.
 Kids spend their days discovering the world by reading (or rather looking at pictures while you read to them), playing games, jumping, running, crawling and rolling around.
-You want your pre-schooler to enjoy the time they have before it’s time to begin their school journey.
+You want your preschooler to enjoy the time they have before it’s time to begin their elementary school journey.
+The last thing you want to think about is common eye problems in preschoolers.

 Amblyopia or Lazy Eye

-There are several reasons why amblyopia develops and it’s usually linked to one eye being underdeveloped.
-Ironically, as a result of being underdeveloped, the eye actually develops astigmatism or farsightedness.
+There are several reasons why amblyopia occurs, and it’s usually linked to one eye being underdeveloped.
+Ironically, this eye actually develops astigmatism or farsightedness.

 As these vision conditions only affect one eye, the brain is being sent one clear image and one blurry one.
 If this goes untreated, the brain will ignore the image being sent from the underdeveloped eye.
 If left untreated, the brain will continue to ignore the weak eye and the sight in that eye will only worsen.

-Amblyopia is commonly treated by essentially forcing the brain to use the weak eye until vision in said eye improves.
-This is normally accomplished by covering the good eye with a patch for a certain amount of time every day.
+Doctors commonly treat Amblyopia by essentially forcing the brain to use the weak eye until vision in said eye improves.
+Your physician will likely suggest that you cover the good eye with a patch for a certain amount of time every day.
 It’ll be a little uncomfortable at first, but it is a necessary step in regaining vision in the weak eye.

-Sometimes eye glasses will be used to correct the eye’s vision and help the eyes focus together when the patch isn’t being worn.
-If amblyopia is not corrected before the ripe age of seven, the condition can become permanent.
-Currently there is no cure for adult amblyopia, although researchers are working on it.
+Sometimes doctors prescribe eyeglasses to correct the eye’s vision in conjunction with regular patch usage.
+If your child’s condition remains uncorrected before the ripe age of seven, the condition can become permanent.
+Currently, there is no cure for adult amblyopia, although researchers are working on it.

 Here are some signs to look out for in your children that could mean amblyopia: